taubyte/tau/README.md

 ### Networking
 Internally, `tau`, using [libp2p](https://github.com/libp2p/go-libp2p), builds an overlay peer-to-peer network between the nodes, enabling some pretty cool features like:
 - Automatic node and protocol discovery & routing.
-If, for example, a node is down, changes its IP address/port, or the protocols it supports, other nodes will update the info automatically.
+If, for example, a node is down, changes its IP address/port, or the services it supports, other nodes will update the info automatically.
 - Transport independent.
 Nodes can use any combination of TCP/IP, WebSocket, QUIC, and more.
 - NAT Traversal & Circuit Relay, which allow nodes that are not public to be part of the cloud.